 Your New Community Network

-The Community Broadband Networks program at the Institute for Local Self-Reliance has launched a new service with NEO Partners, LLC, to help communities very quickly assemble key information to assess a community network.
+The Community Broadband Networks program at the Institute for Local Self-Reliance has launched a new service with GEO Partners, LLC, to help communities very quickly assemble key cost information to build or partner for a community network.

 We will assess the costs for three broadband approaches: